 - Estimating – In this step, your estimating department is going to price the opportunity.

-- Proposal Creation – Once a price is established, your sales team will move on to putting the proposal together for the project.
+- Proposal Creation – Once a price is established, the salesperson assigned to the opportunity will move on to putting the proposal together for the project.
 Check out Elements of a Construction Proposal to know what to include.
 Also, you can download a free library of construction proposal templates to get you started on your proposal design and content.

-- Proposal Sending – Email your proposal right on time with a tracking system.
+- Proposal Sending – Email your proposal right on time with an email tracking system or customer relationship management tool like iDeal CRM.

-- Follow-up – The follow-up step in the opportunity-to-project phase is an extremely important step.
+- Follow-up – Of course, pricing is important in sales.
+So are customer relationships.
+Research has shown that follow-up in the opportunity-to-project phase can be a deciding factor in the sales cycle.
 Learn more about this step in the construction sales process.
 Also, make use of these follow-up email examples for the construction industry.
 And don’t forget to read what the 10 must-haves of a follow-up tool are.

 - Close the Opportunity –In construction, closed opportunities can be: won, lost, no-go, opportunity died, lost by all clients you bid.

 Most of the time, your sales pipeline stages will mirror your sales process steps.
-Each sales pipeline stage also defines the stakeholders and the sales activities that need to be completed.
+Each sales pipeline stage also defines the stakeholders and the sales activities that need to be completed during that stage.

 Let’s turn our attention again to the construction sales process and look at a sales pipeline stages diagram and roles and responsibilities.

 In the lead-to-client diagram you will notice that the responsibilities may be split between the marketing and the business development department.
-For example, you may charge your marketing team with generating leads from your website and events and to qualify leads for your business developers.
-On the other side, you may put your business developers in charge of lead nurturing, presentation, and follow-up.
+As we mentioned earlier in the article, you may charge your marketing team with generating leads from your website, email campaigns, and/or industry events.
+And to qualify leads for your sales team.
+And put your sales team in charge of lead nurturing, presentation, follow-up, and closing the deal.

 In the opportunity-to-project diagram you’ll see that all responsibilities may be carried out by an estimator in smaller companies, or they may be split between estimators and sales representatives in a larger organization.

 The visual representation of your sales pipeline is as important as establishing the sales pipeline stages.
-The best pipeline visualization is simple, practical, and contains all necessary information for your sales team to perform their duties.
+The best pipeline visualization is simple, practical, and contains all necessary information for your salespeople to perform their duties.
+We recommend you leverage software or a template to implement an effective sales pipeline.

-Therefore, we recommend a vertical-column representation with each stage becoming a column and each lead or opportunity listed as a ‘card’ or ‘tile’ in its respective stage column.
-In this vertical representation of your pipeline, the leads and opportunities move naturally from left to right.
+So, we recommend a vertical-column representation with each stage becoming a column, and each lead or opportunity listed as a ‘card’ or ‘tile’ in its respective stage column.
+In this vertical representation of your pipeline, the leads and opportunities move naturally from left to right as you progress through the sales cycle.

-A list representation like the one in the example below is also feasible, but it is not as practical or clear as the vertical vertical-column visualization.
-However, if you choose the list view, we do recommend grouping by due date and then by stage so you can at least identify your To Do’s on a given day.
+A list representation like the one in the example below is also workable, but it is not as practical or clear as the vertical vertical-column visualization.
+But if you choose the list view, we do recommend grouping by due date and then by sales pipeline stage so you can at least identify your To Do’s on any given day.

 Sales Pipeline Management

-Sales pipeline management is the process of organizing and tracking leads and opportunities and the sales activities associated with each of them at every stage of the sales process.
-With the ultimate goal of winning new clients and opportunities and reaching established milestones.
+Sales pipeline management is the process of organizing and tracking qualified leads and opportunities and assigning the sales activities associated with each of them at every stage of the sales process.
+With the ultimate goal of winning new clients and opportunities and reaching established sales goals and milestones.

-When it comes to sales pipeline management, there are a few best practices to operate by:
+When it comes to sales pipeline management, there are a few best practices to operate by to make your sales process as efficient and effective as possible:

 - Establish sales pipeline stages that match your sales process.

-- Define clear quarterly sales goals that are measurable and attainable.
+- Define clear quarterly sales goals that are measurable and attainable for lead generation and sales.

 - Identify the sales metrics that matter most to reaching your goals, and track them.
 Less is more here.
-Select the sales pipeline metrics that help you measure performance against goals.
+Select the sales pipeline metrics that help you and your team members measure performance against goals.

-- List sales activities that need to be performed at each pipeline stage.
+- List the sales activities that need to be performed at each pipeline stage.

-- Establish roles and responsibilities; who does what and when.
+- Establish roles and responsibilities; who does what, when, and how.

 - Develop a pipeline management standard operating procedure (SOP) document.

-- Implement a sales pipeline tool to help your sales team execute necessary sales activities and keep track of the pipeline.
-A pipeline software or Excel template are good examples here.
+- Put in place a sales pipeline tool to help your sales team execute necessary sales activities and keep track of the pipeline.
+A pipeline software tool or an Excel template will serve you well.

 - Train your sales team on the sales process, SOP, and the sales pipeline management tool.